srheschong/UshasriPriceHeschong_ENV872_EDE_FinalProject/README.md

   html_document: default
   pdf_document: default
 ---

-# UshasriPriceHeschong_ENV872_EDE_FinalProject
+# Electricity Generation and Environmental Justice Communities in North Carolina

-# Analysis of North Carolina Power Plants and Environmental Justice Communities
+## UshasriPriceHeschong_ENV872_EDE_FinalProject

 This project aims to analyze electricity generation in North Carolina, with a specific interest in solar generation and impact on Environmental Justice communities.